AppHouseKitchen/AlDente-Charge-Limiter/README.md

 ## Supported MacBook Models (macOS 11 Big Sur or later required)

-Check out if your MacBook is supported on our FAQ page: <https://apphousekitchen.com/faq/>
+Check out if your MacBook is supported on our [FAQ page](https://apphousekitchen.com/faq/).

 ## Download
 You can download the app from GitHub: <https://github.com/davidwernhart/AlDente/releases>